Whilst playrooms, for your children at least, are a place of utter joy, filled with…

 One of the toughest aspects of parenthood is how to deal with situations where your child has behaved wrongly.
-Discipline is an important process if you are to bring up a child that fully understands the issue of danger, is a child than understands the difference between right and wrong, is a child that knows how to behave acceptably and has who also has a sense of consequences for all aspects of their behaviour.
+Child discipline is an important process if you are to bring up a child that fully understands the issue of danger.
+A child that understands the difference between right and wrong, is a child that knows how to behave acceptably and has who also has a sense of the consequences for all aspects of their behaviour.

-The type of discipline you use depends on two things, how old your child is, and as they get older the nature of misdemeanor that needs to be corrected.
+The type of discipline you use depends on two things, how old your child is, and as they get older the nature of the misdemeanour that needs to be corrected.

 Between three and five you need to start to communicate that there are rules that need to be followed.
 The fundamentals of discipline at this age revolve around communicating rules to begin the lesson of understanding the difference between right and wrong.
 Simply explained “we don’t do that because….” is the best approach.
 If your child transgresses in the same way a second time a simple sanction such as a time out should be all that is necessary.
 There is a balance to be struck around discipline and that means making sure that there is plenty of praise to be had when a newly explained correct behaviour is witnessed.

 Six to eight-year olds are beginning to understand a much wider range of rules and what constitutes good behaviour.
 With children of this age, timeouts and consequences of the “If you do that again I will…” type are still effective sanctions.
 The key challenge though is to ensure that any consequence is relative to the misdemeanour.
 You do not want to sanction a minor infringement with a loss of pocket money for two weeks.
 For an adult, two weeks is a manageable time frame but for a young child it feels like eternity.
 You also need to ensure that you follow through with your consequences.
 If you do not, the specific lesson will not be learned and more importantly you will lose all credibility in terms of future discipline incidents.